alex-gutev/generic-cl/README.md

 This will result in the call to the `EQUALP` function being replaced with the body of the `NUMBER NUMBER` method.

-The n-argument equality and comparison functions also have associated compiler-macros which replace the calls to the n-argument functions with multiple inline calls to the binary functions, e.g. `(= 1 2 3)` is replaced with `(and (equalp 1 2) (equalp 1 3))`.
+The n-argument equality, comparison and arithmetic functions also have associated compiler-macros which replace the calls to the n-argument functions with multiple inline calls to the binary functions, e.g. `(= 1 2 3)` is replaced with `(and (equalp 1 2) (equalp 1 3))`.

 Thus the following should also result in the `EQUALP` function calls being statically dispatched, though this has not yet been tested: